The role and function of DNA

 In fact, your DNA sequence is 96% identical to that of a chimpanzee, 80% identical to a cow and 60% identical to a banana.
-(These are all approximately - some people may have more in common with a banana than others).
+(These are all approximately - some people have much more in common with a banana than others).

 At FitnessGenes, we focus on the 0.01% of DNA that makes you unique.